Skip to content

 How Pressure Conversion Works

-All conversions use the pascal (Pa) as the base unit.
-The input value is converted to pascals first, then to the target unit.
-Key conversion factors to pascals include:
+All conversions route through the pascal (Pa) as the SI base unit.
+The input is multiplied by its source factor to produce pascals, then divided by the target unit’s factor to get the result.

 • 1 PSI = 6,894.76 Pa